 Phone: 03000 676 900

 Are you visiting Carlisle with a group of friends or family?
 Total Enigma has 3 different types of escape rooms aimed at giving people a fun and educational time.
-You can find an enchanted book of spells hidden by an evil sorcerer, escape an asylum or save a faun from the white witch.
+You can find an enchanted book of spells hidden by an evil sorcerer, escape an asylum or save a faun from the white witch, offering loads of things to do.
 Whichever one you choose, be sure for excitement and a good time.

 Address: Carlisle, CA3 8AN